UK CAA and EASA Class 1 Medicals

-Our Class 1 medical examinations ensure that you are physically and mentally fit to perform your role.
+Our UK CAA and EASA Class1 medical examinations ensure that you are physically and mentally fit to perform your role.
 Get in touch to book your class 1 medical today.

 If you are a professional pilot, you will need to hold a valid Class 1 medical certificate.
-Scotland Aeromedical can undertake a renewal or revalidation Class 1 pilot medical examination for you.
+Scotland Aeromedical can undertake a renewal or revalidation UK CAA and EASA Class 1 pilot medical examination for you.

 What tests will be performed at my Class 1 medical?